This protein back delicious beef and lentil stew is perfect for warming your family up on those cold dark winter evenings!

 Cook the vegetables well.
 You want to make sure you cook the vegetables until they are starting to brown, if you don't you won't get as rich of a flavor.

 Deglaze the pan.
-If you want to get an even richer flavor, I recommend you add about 2 tablespoon of any dry red wine to the vegetables when they are starting to brown to deglaze the pan.
+If you want to get an even richer flavor, I recommend you add about 2 tbsp of any dry red wine to the vegetables when they are starting to brown to deglaze the pan.
 This is a great way to integrate some of the richness of wine into the stew.

 FAQs